 Wooster alumni also are found in both federal and state governments.
 Amelia Keys (’01) is a Judge Advocate for the U.S. Marine Corps; Kenneth McHargh ('70) is in the Office of the U.S. Attorney; Jay Stefaniuk (’98) is an attorney for Richland County Children’s Services; and Ben Mizer ('99) is Deputy Assistant Attorney General, Office of Legal Counsel of the U.S. Department of Justice.

 Wooster graduates are found in a variety of private legal practices in all parts of the United States.
-Richard Van Duzer ('84), for example, is with Farella, Braun & Martel, representing wineries in California; Joshua N. Holian (’95) is an associate in the San Francisco office of Latham & Watkins; and Donald R. Frederico (’76) is a senior trial attorney with Greenberg Traurig, LLP in Boston.
+Richard Van Duzer ('84), for example, is with Farella, Braun & Martel, representing wineries in California; Joshua N. Holian (’95) is an associate in the San Francisco office of Latham & Watkins; and Donald R. Frederico (’76) leads Pierce Atwood's class action defense practice in Boston.